 - n = number of days in the period

 If the users were added to the customer base gradually, then the average will increase, and it will affect your monthly churn number more.
-If the users were added to the customer base near the end, it wouldn't skew your churn number to give you the impression that it's lower than it really is.
+If the users were added to the customer base near the end, it wouldn't skew your churn rate and give you the impression that it's lower than it really is.

 Basically, all this means is that you're balancing out your acquisition with the average.
 Big spikes in growth won't distort your number or mislead you into thinking you outperformed one month, and then underperformed the next.

-If there's any red flag that's even worse than churn, it's inconsistency.
+Inconsistency can be an even bigger red flag than high churn alone.
 If you can't get your retention curve to flatten, then your product has no traction.

-So let's say that 100 users who start on January 1st, have a 40% retention rate by the end of the month—but the group hasn't yet stopped churning.
-It's still continually shrinking after the month ends, and by the end of the second month, nothing will be left.
-If you have cohorts—users grouped by subscription dates—that are dwindling away into nothing and never leveling off, you have a huge problem.
+So let's say that 100 users who start on January 1st and had a 40% retention rate by the end of the month—but the group hasn't yet stopped churning.
+It's still continually shrinking after the month ends; by the end of the second month, nothing will be left.
+If you have cohorts that are dwindling away into nothing and never leveling off, you have a huge problem.

 In the first, each cohort is slowly churning until there's nothing left.

-Even if we are able to flatten that retention curve, some users are still going to fall off sooner or later.
+Even if you’re able to completely flatten that retention curve, some users are still going to fall off sooner or later.
 The goal is to decide how soon is too soon, and what we can do to keep them longer.

 Basically, as long as you spend less on marketing than your overall revenue from those acquired users, you're doing well.